mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // If 'true', refuse to continue encryption without a csfle library
       csfleRequired: boolean;

-      // If 'true', libmongocrypt will not search for csfle
-      cslfeDisabled: boolean;
    }

 Drivers MUST implement extraOptions in a way that allows